 Geoff Chappell - Software Analyst

 Some versions of an Intel® Wireless WiFi Link Driver are seen to flood the System Event Log with hundreds and thousands of the same event in quick succession.
 The event tells of nothing with system-wide importance, just of the driver’s receipt of an Intel proprietary request.
-Intel plausibly has no better reason than the thoughtless abuse of its customers.
+That Intel does this to its customers plausibly has no reason other than thoughtless abuse.

 Time was that the Windows Logs could be relied on for a useful record of significant events going back for months and even years.
 Mind you, in those halcyon days you might reasonably expect that these logs would show no Error or even Warning in a week of normal operation.
 Nowadays, even a fresh installation of Windows 10 comes with errors and warnings in the Application and System logs just from Microsoft components that complain of being misconfigured.
 And Microsoft bears much blame for the cluttering, too.
 Operate your computer in some way that does not fit Microsoft’s notions of Windows as a service and you can easily find that your Application log is all but entirely given over to recurring Information events from some service that Microsoft pretty much insists you must run even if it can hardly ever run usefully, e.g., because you deliberately keep your computer off the Internet.
 But whether the cause is a service or an application, from Microsoft or not, acting directly or indirectly, the unwelcome practical consequence is that your Application log has soon lost all record of anything significant about other programs even as recently as yesterday.
 Flooding the System log seems to be less common, thankfully, but it does occasionally get done by some errant driver.